Skip to content

 A

-It is a T-cell receptor bispecific fusion protein for HLA-A*02:01-positive metastatic uveal melanoma patients.
-Targeting the tumor-associated antigen gp100, it is the first drug to significantly improve overall survival in metastatic uveal melanoma in a Phase III trial.
-During administration, attention must be paid to ocular side effects such as choroidal thinning and fundus depigmentation.
+A T-cell receptor bispecific fusion protein for HLA-A*02:01-positive patients with metastatic uveal melanoma.
+It targets the tumor-associated antigen gp100 and is the first drug to significantly improve overall survival in metastatic uveal melanoma in a phase III trial.
+During administration, attention must be paid to ocular adverse events such as choroidal thinning and fundus depigmentation.

 9. Finger PT.
 Laser treatment for choroidal melanoma.
 Surv Ophthalmol.
 2023;68(2):211-224.